hubignite/testrepo/README.md

     8. No DR/HA/RTO/RPO/Backup related investigations here
     9. No Avg/Max Throughput/Storage Capacity and Retention-related calculations here

-## Assessment 1 Assumptions
-    1. Consider Blob storage engines like MinIO etc for files to get better throughput comparing to traditional SQL engines

-## Assessment 2 Assumptions
-    2. Rules related to the Domain that should be implemented at Domain CLEAN layer
-    3. Adjustable/Programmable rules should be stored at DB
-    4. Domain-specific rules should be covered with unit tests
-    5. Adjustable rules should be covered with unit tests and integration tests with mock DB

 ## Initial Task List PoC
 ### Document Storage